react-component/form/README.md

 // Recommended
 const EnhancedForm = createForm()(Form);
 <EnhancedForm wrappedComponentRef={(inst) => this.formRef = inst} />

+// In your Form Component's render function, save the form instance to the container component wrappedComponentRef(this.props.form)

 this.formRef // => The instance of Form
 ```